wp-plugins/cm-answers/readme.txt

 >
 > [Pro Version Detailed Features List](http://answers.cminds.com/features/)
 >
+> * [New] Comments - Ability add comments for question and for answers.
+> * [New] Multiple Attachments - Multiple attachments in questions and answers.
+> * [New] Spam Report - User can report span questions or answers.
 > * [New] Access Control - Admin can define who can ask questions and who can answer based on user role.
 > * [New] Integration with Twitter - Users can register and post using existing Twitter account
 > * [New] Edit Question / Answers - Users can edit the question or the answer after submission.